What Is Convertible Equity: Everything You Need to Know

 Additionally, convertible equity can be issued at a discounted price or be subject to a required conversion to equity if the owners can’t obtain additional financing within a specified period of time.
 Therefore, assuming that the company isn’t able to secure Series A financing after agreeing with the investors and venture capitalists, these investors can either require the company to repay the debt or still provide the percentage of equity-based on the amount of capital contributed to the company.

 One of the concerns regarding convertible equity is that it will need to be repaid if another financing process doesn’t take place.
 When convertible equity was initially introduced, its purpose was to assist those companies that needed to obtain financing in between rounds of equity financing, i.e., between Series A and B. In essence, the convertible equity bridges the loans, which is why this term is also referred to as a bridge loan.

-However, if an owner creates a corporation and engages in the initial financing to setup the business (obtaining convertible equity), but the company doesn’t raise enough capital, the convertible equity will convert into the last round of financing when it has to be repaid in full.
-With that said, most convertible equity financing has an expiration term of at least one year subsequent to the initial convertible equity, giving the company sufficient time to engage in another round of financing.
+However, if an owner creates a corporation and engages in the initial financing to set up the business (obtaining convertible equity), but the company doesn’t raise enough capital, the convertible equity will convert into the last round of financing when it has to be repaid in full.
+With that said, most convertible equity financing has an expiration term of at least one year after the initial convertible equity, giving the company sufficient time to engage in another round of financing.

 Why Would an Established Company Have Convertible Equity?